 The park has a limited budget and ability to provide basic services/utilities; therefore it will be the responsibility of the permittee to arrange for the removal of all trash generated by their event.
 Where the park cannot provide adequate restroom facilities, the permittee will be obligated to provide portable restroom facilities as the park requires.
 In instances where electrical power requirements exceed the park's utility service, the permittee will be responsible for providing their own power source and to clear those arrangements through the park's Facility Manager

-All advertising, press releases, press kits or other forms of media advertising for the event must be reviewed by the Superintendent Salinas Pueblo Missions National Monument; prior to release.
+All advertising, press releases, press kits or other forms of media advertising for the event must be reviewed by the Superintendent of Salinas Pueblo Missions National Monument prior to release.

 Ground maintenance or mowing activities outside the park's normal mowing cycle will be charged to the permittee.
 Should pest control be necessary the park's Facility Manager will coordinate the process.
 The permittee will be responsible for all associated costs of pest control for the activity.

 The following fees may apply in addition to the non-refundable $100 permit-processing fee listed above: